xw2519/HLP-Project-2022-Team-8/README.md

 - Autoroute and partial autoroute - implemented between ports oriented in all directions (rotation and flip).
 - Defaulting from partial routing to autorouting simplified and improved.
 - Stickiness between parallel wires in a same net.
-- KeyPress A to re-autoroute all wires connected to a Symbol.
+- KeyPress Alt+A to re-autoroute a Wire, and/or all wires connected to a Symbol (depending on what is selected before the KeyPress)
-- Better removal of redundant segments - working on all the wire, not just around the ports.
+- Better removal of redundant segments - working along the whole wire, not just around the ports.